BurdaForward/composable-rules/README.md

 Using rules always involves three steps:
 1. **Defining matchers:** To check whether certain rules should be run or not.
-2. **Defining actions:** Rules use `matcher`s to see if their `action` should be run.
+2. **Defining rules:** Rules use `matcher`s to see if their `action` should be run.
 The action returns a new value which is passed on to the next rule.
-If the matcher doesn't match the `previousValue` is passed on instead.
+If the matcher doesn't match, the `previousValue` is passed on instead.
 Simple rules can be combined into more complex rules using function like `applyFirst` or `applyAll`
 3. **Evaluate your rules:** Use the `run` or `detailedRun` function to execute your rules for a given `facts` object and `initialValue`.
 The return value will the valueare producing.

 ### A simple example

 Let's start with a very simple example.
-Your product owner wants you to create offerings of fruit which follows certain rules.
-The rules are based on seasonality, what's in stock and how tropical the fruit are.
-In the end, the logic should produce and array of offerings.
+Your product owner wants you to create special offers for fruit, which follows certain rules.
+The rules are based on seasonality, what's in stock and how tropical the fruits are.
+In the end, the logic should produce and array of special offers.

+**Hint:** Rules are meant to be immutable so create new ones instead of trying to change existing ones.
+Running the rules is always _synchronous_, so no async code in the rules.
+If you need to fetch data asynchronously, fetch it beforehand and pass it to `run`/`detailedRun` as `facts` or `initialValue`.

 ```javascript
 import { applyAll, one, run } from '@burdaforward/composable-rules';